abhilash1910/MiniAttention/README.md

 # Mini-Attention

+## A Keras Hirarchical Attention Layer for Document Classification in NLP :robot:

 This library is an implementation of Heirarchical Attention Networks for Document Classification (Yang etal,2015).Link:[https://www.cs.cmu.edu/~./hovy/papers/16HLT-hierarchical-attention-networks.pdf0].
 This is compatible with Keras and Tensorflow (keras version >=2.0.6).
 As the paper suggests, it uses hierarchical attention mechanism and capabilities of Word Encoder (including bi-directional Recurrent unit- GRU) ,Sentence Attention and Document Classification are addressed.

 ## Usability